narenchoudhary/getdata-031/CodeBook.md

 #Code Book for Course Project

-This code book explains the data fields of finalTidyData.txt .
+This code book explains the data fields of `finalTidyData.txt` .

-====

-The activities are:

 ## Identifiers